Improved Upper Bounds for the Directed Flow-Cut Gap: Introduction

+A fundamental question in the area is to determine the maximum possible ratio between these quantities in the multi-pair setting.
+This ratio is called the \emph{flow-cut gap}.
 The flow-cut gap has been abstracted and studied since at least the late '80s; we summarize some of the progression of bounds in Table \ref{tbl:fcgprior}.
 A highlight is the seminal work of Leighton and Rao \cite{LR99}, which essentially closed the problem for \emph{undirected} $n$-node input graphs: there are upper and lower bounds of the form $\Theta(\log n)$.
 Unfortunately, this understanding does not extend to the setting of \emph{directed} input graphs.
 In the current state-of-the-art, Chuzhoy and Khanna \cite{CK07, CK09} constructed directed $n$-node graphs where the flow-cut gap is $\Omegaish(n^{1/7})$, providing a strong separation from the logarithmic gap known for undirected graphs.
 Meanwhile, the best upper bound is $\Oish(n^{11/23})$ by Agarwal, Alon, and Charikar \cite{AAC07}, leaving a significant gap in the exponent.
 Despite extensive research attention from the community in the two decades since these results (e.g., \cite{Filtser24, FFIKLMZ25, CSW13, LR13, OS81, KLR19, LMM13, Rao99, GNRS04, SSS17, KS22}; see also the 2014 survey of Chuzhoy \cite{Chuzhoy14}), these bounds have resisted improvement in the general case; better upper and lower bounds are known only for various specific graph classes such as planar, minor-free, bounded-treewidth, etc.

 Our main result is the following new upper bound, lowering the exponent in the upper bound to $1/3$.
 Here and throughout the paper, we use $\Ohat$ notation to hide $n^{o(1)}$ or $n^{-o(1)}$ factors, where $n$ is the number of nodes in the relevant graph (and $\Omegahat$ notation is used similarly).